BerkeleyLearnVerify/Scenic/docs/quickstart.rst

 	:width: 50%

 The green cylinder is the vacuum, surrounded by various pieces of furniture in a room (the coordinate axes in the center are provided to help clarify orientation).
-The camera angle can be adjusted by clicking and dragging.
+You can adjust the camera angle by clicking and dragging, and zoom in and out using the mouse wheel.
-If you close the window, Scenic will sample another scene from the same scenario and display it.
+If you close the window or press :kbd:`q`, Scenic will sample another scene from the same scenario and display it.
-This will repeat until you kill the generator (:kbd:`Control-c` in Linux; right-clicking on the Dock icon and selecting Quit on OS X).
+This will repeat until you kill the generator (:kbd:`Control-c` in the terminal on Linux; :kbd:`Command-q` in the viewer window on MacOS).

 Some scenarios were written for older versions of Scenic, which were entirely 2D.
-Those scenarios should be run using the ``--2d`` flag, which will enable 2D backwards compatibility mode.
-Information about whether or not the ``--2d`` flag should be used can be found in the Readme of each example directory.
+Those scenarios should be run using the ``--2d`` command-line option, which will enable 2D backwards-compatibility mode.
+Information about whether or not the ``--2d`` flag should be used can be found in the :file:`README` of each example directory.

 One such scenario is the badly-parked car example from our GTA case study, which can be run with the following command: